-Dryer Repair Services
+Dryer Repair Service

 Maple Leaf Appliance Repair delivers the highest standards of dryer repair in Metro Vancouver.
 Our technical expertise, fast service, competitive pricing and friendly, courteous customer service make the decision to trust Maple Leaf an easy one.

-Dyer Parts and Labour Warranty
+Dryer Parts and Labour Warranty

 All of our dryer repair services (parts and labour) are covered by a compressive warranty.
 We only use brand specific parts direct from the original manufacturer to fix your dryer.
 Our dryer labour is covered for a period of 2 weeks.
 If at anytime your dryer fails during this period we will return to fix the issue at no extra charge.

 Most dryer parts are covered by a manufactures warranty of up to one year.
 Because we only use brand specific parts you can rest assured that your dryer has been repaired to the highest standards of quality and will have the least likelihood of future problems.

 We charge a simple flat rate service fee and you will never pay if we can’t fix the problem.
 We follow these principals to remain at the forefront of providing the best possible appliance repair service to all of our customers across the Metro Vancouver region.
 Our company has grown primarily thought word of mouth as friends, family and businesses share their experiences using our dryer repair services.

 All Dryers, Electric and Gas Models

 If you are looking for a dryer repair company that can service dryers of all makes and models, gas or electric, for home or business applications then you have come to the right company.
 Maple Leaf Appliance Repair has experienced dryer repair technicians that have worked with every conceivable dryer.
 This is your assurance that we can handle your dryer repair job as quickly and efficiently as possible.